Adillwma/QuantumHarmonics/README.md

 V(x) = \frac{1}{2}m \omega^2 x^2   \tag{6}
 $$

 where $\omega$ is the angular frequency of the oscillator.
-We can see that it is a quadritic potential, following the form of the classical harmonic oscillator, with $k$ the spring constant being equal to $m \omega^2$.
+We can see that it is a quadratic potential, following the form of the classical harmonic oscillator, with $k$ the spring constant being equal to $m \omega^2$.